Archivo de Arte Valenciano 2022

 Contemporary.

-Book reviews and other editions, which will deal with the same subjects that have been published during the current year.
+Reviews of books and other editions, which shall deal with the same subjects that have been published during the current year and have been admitted to the Institution.
+The Editorial Board will supervise book reviews.

 3. PEER REVIEW